phiflip/YOLOLab/README.md

             imgsz=800,
             batch=8,
             project = "path/to/yolo/training_runs/",
-            name="yolon_imgsz800",
+            name="yolo11n_imgsz800",
             device="cpu")  # 0 for GPU (check pytorch installation hints) or "cpu"

 ```
-- `model=yolon.pt`: Indicates the model to be used.
-Here, the YOLO Nano model (`yolon.pt`) is used.
+- `model=yolo11n.pt`: Indicates the model to be used.
+Here, the YOLO Nano model (`yolo11n.pt`) is used.
 - `imgsz=800`: Determines the size of the input images in pixels.
 In this case, the image size is 800x800 pixels (default: 640).
 - `data=path/to/boars.yaml`: Specifies the path to the data file that defines the training and validation data.
 - `epochs=200`: Sets the number of training epochs.
 Here, it is 200 epochs.
 - `batch=8`: Determines the batch size, i.e., the number of images processed simultaneously.
 Here, it is 8 (default 16).
 - `project=/path/to/your/project/training_runs/`: Indicates the project directory where the training runs will be saved.
-- `name=yolon_imgsz800`: Sets the name of the training run.
+- `name=yolo11n_imgsz800`: Sets the name of the training run.
 This helps distinguish between different runs.
 - `device="cpu"`: Specifies the CPU to be used for training.
 Alternatively, GPUs 0 and 1 can be used (device=(0,1)).

 Check [here](https://docs.ultralytics.com/modes/train/#train-settings) for additional train settings and hyperparameters